teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 [How to Value Your Startup](http://gimletmedia.com/episode/6-how-to-value-your-startup/). [*Alex Blumberg*](https://twitter.com/abexlumberg), (2014).
 It's all about the story.
 A podcast where Alex Blumberg documents his experience raising capital for a podcasting startup.

+## Valuation vs. Deal Terms

+[How to Build a Unicorn From Scratch – and Walk Away with Nothing.](http://heidiroizen.tumblr.com/post/118473647305/how-to-build-a-unicorn-from-scratch-and-walk).
+Heidi Roizen, 2015.
+"In all but the most glorious outcomes, terms will matter way more than valuations."
+Founders need to understand what deal terms mean.
+"Downside protection" for investors

 ## Signalling Risk

 When an early investor decides not to invest in a later round, outside investors may take this as a "signal" that there is something wrong with the startup.